Wilbraham, Massachusetts: Town government

 Wilbraham has a Selectboard in which there are three members, each serving a three-year term.
 The town has an open town meeting rule and an annual town meeting is held every spring.

 Education

 Wilbraham has a regional School District, called the Hampden-Wilbraham Regional School District which is centered around Minnechaug Regional High School.

-Wilbram and Monson Academy, a private middle and high school with an international student population is located in the historic downtown.
+Wilbraham & Monson Academy, a private middle and high school with an international student population, is located in the downtown.

 Geography

 According to the United States Census Bureau, the town has a total area of 22.4 square miles (58.1 km^{2}), of which 22.2 square miles (57.5 km^{2}) is land and 0.2 square mile (0.5 km^{2}) (0.89%) is water.
 Wilbraham is bordered by Springfield on the west, Ludlow on the north, Palmer on the northeast, Monson on the east, Hampden on the south, and East Longmeadow on the southwest.

 Wilbraham is situated in such a way that its area lies within two broad physiographic provinces that cross Massachusetts from north to south.
 The Wilbraham Mountains which dominate the geography of the town are part of the Central Upland of Massachusetts, while the portion of town west of the mountains lies within the Connecticut Valley Lowland.
 Millions of years ago, the flat area of Wilbraham west of the mountains were once part of a shallow inland sea.

 Wilbraham also has the Wilbraham Mountains range, which starts at the north end of town and extends into Hampden.
 The highest point in town is Mt.
 Chapin at 937 feet above sea level.
 Other high peaks are Mount Vision (formerly Rattlesnake Peak) and Wigwam Hill.